P r e s s K i t

 Described by the Canadian journal Flute Focus as “...having

 shattered any notions that the piccolo might be lacking in deep, expressive powers," flutist Christine Erlander Beard enjoys an active international career as a soloist, chamber artist and teacher.
 A passionate performer noted for her "great expressive tone and range" (Christopher Caliendo, composer) and her “...capacity to reveal the deep soul of a composition” (Martin Rokeach, composer), she has performed extensively across North America, South America and Europe, including fifteen conventions of the National Flute Association and three British Flute Society International Conventions, and regularly serves as a guest artist at flute festivals, most recent of which include the International Piccolo Festival (Italy), the Zodiac Festival (France), the Adams Flute Festival (The Netherlands), and international flute festivals in Costa Rica, Honduras, Peru, Ecuador, Guatemala, Portugal, and Spain, among others.
-Engagements for the 2020-2021 season (due to Covid-19) include virtual appearances for the Puerto Rico Flute Symposium, the XXXVI Festivales Internacional de Flautristas de Lima-Peru, the New Jersey Flute Fair, and the World Flutes Festival (Argentina).
+Engagements for the 2021-2022 season include playing in the pit for the Broadway touring production of Wicked, serving as artist-in-residence for the Puerto Rico Flute Symposium, performing at the Salt Creek Song Festival, performing with Newberry's Victorian Cornet Band at the Vintage Band Festival, and numerous performances at the 50th NFA Convention in Chicago.

 Highlights of recent seasons include solo performances with the Orquestra Filarmonica de Mendoza (Argentina), the Orquestra Sinfônica de Porto Alegre (Brazil), the Orchestra Harmonia Mundi (Italy), the San Jose Chamber Orchestra (CA), and the Little Rock Wind Symphony (AR).
 Awarded Second Prize in the prestigious American Prize Competition's Professional Soloist division (2018-2019), Christine can be heard alongside the French piccolo legend Jean-Louis Beaumadier on his CD, Postcards: World Piccolo, Vol. 2 (SKARBO label); with Newberry's Victorian Cornet Band on their inaugural CD, Victorian Era Music for Brass Band by Thomas Coates (MSR Classics label); and with Brazilian guitarist Daniel Wolff on his newest CD, Iberoamericano (Novodisc label 2018).
 She joined her colleagues in Newberry’s Victorian Cornet Band as their D-flat piccolo soloist for the recording of their 2nd CD, Wind Band Music of the Gilded Age, which features Beard performing August Damm's "Through the Air" for solo piccolo and brass band (also on the MSR Classics label).